 You could easily spend a whole day at Glasfryn, and its range of activities make it one of the most exciting things to do in Pwllheli.
 Choose from archery, go-karting, wakeboarding, the aquapark, fishing, kayaking, and many more activities.

-There’s a mixture of indoor and outdoor activities, so it is a flexible day out if rain appears halfway through your visit.
+There’s a mixture of indoor and outdoor activities, so it is a flexible day out and doubles up as one of the best things to do in Pwllheli on a rainy day.
+Families will love the soft play area, which is great for letting kids run off steam inside.
 Of course, you can also warm up and refresh at the Glasfryn Parc Café or Bowling Centre Bar.

 When visiting Glasfryn Parc, you pay per activity rather than the overall entrance.
 I’ve included a table of 2022 rates for popular activities in the table below.

 **It’s also worth bearing in mind that there are age restrictions on most activities, so visit their website to check specific restrictions on individual activities.
 Adults in families might wish to consider taking turns to watch the younger children in the Soft Play Centre and to enjoy non-child-friendly activities. **

 Just as a quick disclaimer, this farm does breed dogs.